KWAY DJ arrested on felony drug possession, OWI

 A local radio disk jockey and reporter is free on bond after being arrested on drug and OWI charges following an incident Oct.
 3 at a Waverly convenience store.

-Jason Jon Heerts, 44, of New Hartford, an employee at KWAY , was arrested for third-or-subsequent-offense possession of methamphetamine, a Class D felony, first-offense OWI, a serious misdemeanor, and possession of drug paraphernalia and interference with official acts, both simple misdemeanors.
+Jason Jon Heerts, 44, of New Hartford, whose Facebook profile showed he is a manager at KWAY Country AM 1470 and FM 96.3, was arrested for third-or-subsequent-offense possession of methamphetamine, a Class D felony, first-offense OWI, a serious misdemeanor, and possession of drug paraphernalia and interference with official acts, both simple misdemeanors.

 According to the criminal complaints filed by Waverly police and the Iowa State Patrol, Heerts allegedly was witnessed carrying around a glass pipe, alternately described as a “crack pipe,” while at Kwik Star South.
 An officer arrived to see Heerts allegedly smoking a substance out of the pipe, then observing him driving to KWAY.